XChenscottlogic/AI-Testing-Experiment/AI_Testing_Tools_Overview.md

 |**Generate Test Report**                   |✅      |❌         |✅       |❌      |❌                             |❌                        |✅*                                  |✅       |✅*   |
 |**Generate Test Run Dashboard**            |✅      |❌         |✅       |❌      |❌                             |❌                        |✅*                                  |✅       |✅*   |

-⚠️ \* Supported by the tool’s existing functionality, not AI-powered.